-As already mentioned, the aim of accompanying (educating), even in the pre-primary school, is the eventual proper adulthood of the child.
+As mentioned, the aim of accompanying (educating), even in the pre-primary school, is the eventual proper adulthood of the child.
 The question, however, is how this occurs.

-A child can be educated and become an adult because the potentialities to do so are at his disposal.
+A child can be educated and become an adult because the potentialities to do so are at his/her disposal.
 These potentialities are actualized under the accompaniment of the adult and by the child's self-actualization.
-A child has at his disposal a variety of potentialities such as intellectual, bodily, and linguistic, and by actualizing them he continually moves toward adulthood.
-This totality of personal potentialities with which the child is born constitutes his psychic life.
-Becoming adult implies the adequate actualization of his psychic life in education, and this is the aim to which all educative accompaniment is directed.
+A child has at his/her disposal a variety of potentialities, such as intellectual, bodily, and linguistic and, by actualizing them, he/she continually moves toward adulthood.
+This totality of personal potentialities, with which the child is born, constitutes his/her psychic life.
+Becoming adult implies the adequate actualization of his/her psychic life in education, and this is the aim to which all educative accompaniment is directed.

-This actualization of the psychic life occurs because the adult (teacher), through his guiding, unlocks reality (as contents) for the child, and the child appropriates them for himself by learning them.
-In this way he actualizes his psychic life (potentialities) and thus his becoming adult flourishes.
-For optimal learning to occur, he needs to be accompnied in such a way that he will (i.e., want to) experience (i.e., be involved with) and lived-experience (i.e., give meaning to) the content.
-This implies that he needs to be brought into contact with the contents, that he needs to handle them and in this way become involved with (experience) them, and that he has to give sense and meaning (lived-experience) to them.
-In this way, he learns to know the contents.
-In giving meaning, the contents are assimilated into his possessed experience and this meaning eventually is expressed in his behavior that provides an indication of his progress toward adulthood.
+This actualization of the psychic life occurs because the adult (teacher), through his/her guiding, unlocks reality (as contents) for the child, and the child appropriates them for him/herself by learning them.
+In this way, he/she actualizes his/her psychic life (potentialities) and, thus, his/her becoming adult flourishes.
+For optimal learning to occur, he/she must be accompanied in such a way that he/she will (i.e., want to) experience (i.e., be involved with) and lived experience (i.e., give meaning to) the content.
+This implies that he/she must be brought into contact with the contents, which he/she must handle them and, in this way, become involved with (i.e., experience) them, and which he/she must give sense and meaning (i.e., lived experience) to them.
+In this way, he/she learns to know the contents.
+In giving meaning, the contents are assimilated into his/her possessed experience, and this meaning is eventually expressed in his/her behavior, which provides an indication of his/her progress toward adulthood.

-In his involvement with the contents, the child attributes sense and meaning in three ways, namely, affectively, cognitively, and normatively.
+In his involvement with the contents, the child attributes sense and meaning in three ways, i.e., affectively, cognitively, and normatively.
 As far as the affective is concerned, this can be labile or stable.
 The cognitive can be ordered or unordered (vague, chaotic), and the normative can be meaningful or meaningless.
-When particular contents emotionally stabilize the child and also when he experiences them as cognitively ordered, he will experience them as meaningful.
-Conversely, if the cognitive is labile and unordered the contents will be meaningless to the child.
-Thus, the nature of his affective and cognitive experiencing determines whether something seems meaningful or meaningless.
+When contents emotionally stabilize the child and when he/she experiences them as cognitively ordered, he/she experiences them as meaningful.
+Conversely, if the cognitive is unordered, via affective lability, the contents are meaningless to the child.
+Thus, the nature of his/her affective and cognitive experiencing determines whether something seems meaningful or meaningless.

-In summary, a child's psychic life is actualized under the accompaniment of the adult by the child giving affective, cognitive and normative meaning to reality (as contents) which then become sedimented in his possessed experience, and this becomes evident in his increasingly manifesting the behavior of an adult.
+In summary, a child's psychic life is actualized under the accompaniment of the adult by the child giving affective, cognitive, and normative meaning to reality (as contents), which then become sedimented in his/her possessed experience, and this becomes evident in his/her increasingly manifesting the behavior of an adult.